-Zeta potential measurements of rare earth element enriched apatite from Jacupiranga, Brazil under water and collector conditions.
+Zeta potential measurements of the fluorcarbonate mineral parisite-(Ce), under water, supernatant and collector conditions.
 Zeta potential measurements can be used to indicate the surface behaviour of a mineral under different reagent conditions.
 Mineral surface behaviour is important in processing and extracting minerals from their host ore, which can be energy intensive.
-Apatite is a phosphate mineral which can become enriched with rare earth elements.
+Parisite-(Ce) is a fluorcarbonate mineral which contains rare earth elements.
 Rare earth elements are important in a wide range of products from iPhones to wind turbines.

 The data are magnesium (Mg) isotope composition, i.e. the relative difference of isotope ratios as defined in Coplen (2011, doi: 10.1002/rcm.5129).
 The reference was DSM-3 (see Galy et al., 2003, doi: 10.1039/b309273a) and data are given in per mil.
 Samples consisted of terrestrial peridotites and basalts as well as a suite of meteorites including chondrites, shergottites, diogenites and one angrite.
 A large portion of the data have been published in Hin et al. (2017, doi: 10.1038/nature23899).